ruhma-nazir/product-app/README.md

 ## Features

-- Add new products with details like name, description, price, and category.
+- Add new products with details like name, description, price, and availability.
 - Edit and update existing product information.
 - Delete products from the database.
-- View a list of all products.
+- View the details of products.
-- Search and filter products by different criteria (if applicable).

 ## Installation